Rugby-Rebels hammered 30-3 in bleak opening night to Super season | Sports-Games

 The Brumbies blew out the lead after halftime to 27-3 with a couple of penalties and another kick-and-chase try by number eight Charlie Cale.
 Rebels captain Rob Leota briefly raised the crowd's spirits by peeling away from a scrum and bolting over the try-line.

-Replacement flyhalf Josh Ioane slotted two penalties in the last five minutes to secure the win after the Crusaders had rallied from a 17-point halftime deficit to take a slender advantage with 12 minutes to go. ($1 = 1.5253 Australian dollars)
+Replacement flyhalf Josh Ioane slotted two penalties in the last five minutes to secure the win after the Crusaders had rallied from a 17-point halftime deficit to take a slender advantage with 12 minutes to go.
+Wellington Hurricanes eased to a six-try 44-14 win over the Western Force in Perth, a reality check for the Australian side against their slick New Zealand opponents.

+The visitors had the physical edge, with the Force missing 39 tackles and losing six lineouts on their own throw in a ragged performance.
+Number eight Peter Lakai, lock Caleb Delany, hooker Asafo Aumua, wings Joshua Moorby and Salesi Rayasi, and debutant scrumhalf Jordi Viljoen scored tries for the Hurricanes, who led 22-0 at halftime.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)